Zane Trew: 2022

 After spending nine months sidelined with shin splints, Trew returned to the Eagles WAFL side in round three of the 2022 WAFL Season.
 Trew only had ten disposals and four tackles for the match.
 Trew admitted he was rusty after missing nine months of footy, and was glad to come out of the game with no injuries.
-With his form slowly improving, Trew was named on the extended bench for the eagle's round 10 clash against the Greater Western Sydney Giants.
+With his form slowly improving, Trew was named on the extended bench for the Eagles' round 10 clash against the Greater Western Sydney Giants.
 Trew was a late withdrawal from the WAFL eagles round seven fixture with an ITB complaint, causing him to miss two rounds.
 He returned in round nine against Subiaco, gathering 18 disposals as the eagles lost by 28 points.
 He then played a major part in the WAFL eagles first win of the season in round 10, collecting 17 disposals as the Eagles won by 41 points.
 Trew was named to debut against Richmond.
 Trew and Nic Naitanui were brought into the squad, with Josh Kennedy and Callum Jamieson making way.
 Trew had thirteen disposals and kicked a goal as the Eagles lost by 35 points.
 Despite the loss, Trew described his debut as unreal and that he loved every second of it.

+2024

+Despite playing 6 of the last 7 matches of the Eagles' season, Trew was delisted at its conclusion.